 Nikon D500 versus Nikon D300

 The Nikon D500 and the Nikon D300 are two enthusiast cameras that were announced, respectively, in January 2016 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D500 has a resolution of 20.7 megapixel, whereas the D300 provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Nikon D300.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D500 – represents the basis for the calculations across all the size and weight measures).